Mack Titan

-The Mack Titan is a heavy duty truck produced by Mack Trucks.
+The Mack Titan is a heavy-duty truck produced by Mack Trucks.
 Two variants are produced: one for the Australian market, introduced in 1995 aimed at heavy road train operators, and a 2008 version introduced in North America.
-The Titan can haul loads up to 200 tonnes GCM and comes with many heavy duty options that are not usually found on highway trucks.
+The Titan can haul loads up to 200 tonnes GCWR and comes with many heavy-duty options that are not usually found on highway trucks.